a-littlebit/EffectSharp/EffectSharp.SourceGenerators/README.md

 </PropertyGroup>
 ```

 Generated files will appear under `obj/generated/`.
-Look for `*.Reactive.g.cs` next to your annotated types.
+Look for `*.ReactiveModel.g.cs` next to your annotated types.

 ## Notes